-Co-operative Education integrates paid, relevant work experience with academic study.
-The practical experience gained on these supervised, structured work terms is an integral part of the student's education.
-The result is graduates with increased confidence, new employment contacts, and practical real-world experience locally, on the Island, provincially or internationally.
+Co-operative Education integrates paid, program-related work experience with academic study.
+The practical experience gained on these supervised, structured work terms is an integral part of your education.
+The result is increased confidence, new employment contacts and practical experience locally, on Vancouver Island, provincially or internationally.

-BBA degree students who wish to participate in the Co-operative Education program are encouraged to apply during the second semester of their first year of study in order to have the best options for completing the program.
-Applications are also accepted from second and third year students.
-Among the eligibility criteria, students must have a GPA of 2.33 or higher in the required Business Administration program courses and complete a Co-op interview.
-Students can be awarded a Co-operative Education designation on their degree if they successfully complete EMP100, BUS197, BUS297, and BUS397 (in addition to their program course work).
+If you wish to participate in the Co-operative Education program, you are encouraged to apply during the first semester of your first year of study in order to have the best options for completing the program.
+You must complete Co-operative Education Pre-Employment Seminar (EMP-100) as a prerequisite to Co-operative Education Internship Work Term (BUS-197).

+Applications are also accepted from second and third-year students.
+Among the eligibility criteria, you must have a GPA of 2.33 or higher in the required Business Administration program courses and complete a co-op interview.
+You can be awarded a Co-operative Education designation on your degree if you successfully complete EMP-100, BUS-197, BUS-297 and BUS-397 (in addition to your program course work).
 Note: these courses cannot be used as program electives and have registration fees in addition to the program registration fees.

-Students may choose integrated or consecutive work terms that must not end in the program's last semester.
-For more information on work terms, eligibility requirements, sample job opportunities, and wages contact Co-operative Education.
+You may choose integrated or consecutive work terms that must not end in the program's last semester.
+For more information on work terms, eligibility requirements, sample job opportunities and wages contact Co-operative Education.